10 Places to Visit in New York City During Christmas

 You’ll want to see the amazing Dyker Heights Christmas Lights in Brooklyn.
 This neighborhood goes all out with holiday decorations.
 Houses are covered in twinkling lights, giant inflatable characters, and festive displays.
 It’s a true winter wonderland that will make you feel like a kid again.
 The best time to visit is from mid-December to New Year’s Eve.
 Lights usually turn on around 5 or 6 PM and stay lit until about 9 or 10 PM.

 Some must-see spots include Lucy Spata’s house at 1152 84th Street, which started the tradition.
 Don’t miss the Forest of Lights at 1134 84th Street or the Polizzotto home at 1145 84th Street.
 Getting there takes about 45-50 minutes from Times Square.
-You can join a guided tour or explore on your own.
+You can join a guided tour like this or explore on your own.
 Bundle up and prepare for crowds, especially on weekends.
 Seeing these incredible displays will definitely put you in the holiday spirit.
 It’s a unique NYC experience you won’t forget!

 5) Radio City Christmas Spectacular